Streetwise: Guns and Golf

 As Broderick raised his arm to fire, his gun discharged early.
 The bullet burrowed like a gopher in the grass, stopping a few feet from Terry's feet.

 I look down where Broderick's bullet would have stopped.
-The pine needles and the dull eucalyptus leaves create a carpet over silty sand.
-In 1859, there were no eucalyptus or pine.
-Only the sand would have been here, held together by beach grass.
+The pine needles and the dull eucalyptus leaves have created a carpet over silty sand.
+In 1859, there were no eucalyptus or pine; only the sand would have been here, perhaps some beach grass and wild strawberries.

 With Broderick looking bewildered, the judge fired, hitting the senator through the right lapel of his coat.

 Physicians believed Broderick would live, but Terry had hit a lung.
 The senator from California died at a private home at Black Point three days later.
 (The house still stands as part of Fort Mason.)
-At Broderick's bedside stood his good friend Edward Baker, a point of which the Nation would be often reminded.
+At Broderick's bedside stood his good friend Edward Baker, a point of which the nation would be often reminded in the coming months.

 Broderick the Republican Martyr

 Edward Baker's speech at Broderick's funeral turned the stonemason's son into a hero in every way, and didn't hesitate to depict him as a political martyr.
-When Baker ran for office in Oregon, and campaigned for his new party nationally, he transformed Broderick from the loyal Democrat of years into the unjustly slain champion of the Republican Party.
+When Baker ran for office in Oregon, and campaigned for his new party nationally, he transformed Broderick from a loyal Democrat into an unjustly slain champion of the Republican Party.

 In 1860, the Republican candidate for president, Abraham Lincoln, carried California by 614 votes.
-The discord between North and South that Terry and Broderick had come to symbolize soon erupted into the carnage of a civil war.
+The discord between North and South that Terry and Broderick had symbolized soon erupted into the carnage of a civil war.

 One hundred and forty years later, I linger in this lonesome, still place.
 There are very few spots in San Francisco one feels as alone as I do now.
-Abruptly, two golfers are loping by a hundred and fifty yards to my left.
-The south edge of the San Francisco Golf Club borders the site.
+Abruptly, two golfers lope by a hundred and fifty yards to my left.
+The west edge of the San Francisco Golf Club borders the site.
 The grass on the green is brilliant under the overcast glare, especially from back in this dark spot.

 The golfers take their shots and head away.